Home HeadphonesHeadphone Monitoring Buying Guides The 14 Best Studio Headphones For Mixing, Mastering, And Music Production

 • Suggested Pairings: FiiO K5 Pro.

-Unlike the HD600, the 880 opts to raise the treble up a bit around 6kHz, but everything else is almost ruler flat.
+Unlike the HD600, this headphone opts to raise the treble a bit around 6kHz, adding a bit of extra sparkle and clarity to the high-end.

 David Mahler out of Brooklyn, NY gave only 4 headphones an A+ value rating back in 2012, and both the DT880 and HD600 comprised 2 out of the 4.

-The mid-range is neither too forward nor recessed which makes it almost perfect for dissecting music in a completely honest way without any added color.
-This is something I can’t say for the HD600 or K702; both of which opt for a rise around 3kHz and 2kHz respectively.
+The mid-range is neither too forward nor recessed, which makes it almost perfect for dissecting music in a completely honest way without any added color.

 What you won’t like

-• The treble may be a bit hot for some, but by and large, this is a mostly perfect signature.
+• The treble may be a bit hot for some, especially around that 6kHz boost.

 #4